sorentwo/soren-website/_posts/2020-06-12-announcing-oban-pro.md

 - **Queue Scaling** — Scale queues up or down globally from the queue side panel

 It's still early days, but we've released an alpha of Oban Web 2.0.0 which is compatible with Oban 2.0+ and bundles with Oban Pro.
-The upgrade process is minimal and mostly involves **deleting code**, so give it a try!
+The upgrade process is minimal and mostly involves deleting code, so give it a try!
 This leads us to the next topic: where to find documentation on all of these changes.

 ## Centralized Documentation